-"Hon.
-Members, I have the following further Communication on matters related to convey: -
+Hon.
+Members, I have the following further Communication to convey: - PAYMENT OF FUNDS RECEIVED FROM THE COUNTY ASSEMBLY

 Hon.
 Members, as promised during yesterday's sitting, I wish to provide an update regarding the payment of funds received from the County Treasury.
 As you are all aware, the Nairobi City County Assembly relies on the County Executive for funding to facilitate its operations and any delay in receiving the funds has a potential of grounding our operations.
 Accordingly, from the requested amount of Kshs 500 million, we have been able to receive only Kshs 239, 438,082 which we have since paid as follows: -